zephyrproject-rtos/zephyr/boards/arm/frdm_k64f/doc/index.rst

 Install the :ref:`jlink-debug-host-tools` and make sure they are in your search path.

-Follow the instructions in :ref:`opensda-jlink-onboard-debug-probe` to program the `OpenSDA J-Link Generic Firmware for V2.0 Bootloader`_.
+The version of J-Link firmware to program to the board depends on the version of the DAPLink bootloader.
+Refer to `OpenSDA Serial and Debug Adapter`_ for more details.
+On this page, change the pull-down menu for "Choose your board to start" to FRDM-K64F, and review the section "To update your board with OpenSDA applications".
 Note that Segger does provide an OpenSDA J-Link Board-Specific Firmware for this board, however it is not compatible with the DAPLink bootloader.
+After downloading the appropriate J-Link firmware, follow the instructions in :ref:`opensda-jlink-onboard-debug-probe` to program to the board.

 Add the arguments ``-DBOARD_FLASH_RUNNER=jlink`` and ``-DBOARD_DEBUG_RUNNER=jlink`` when you invoke ``west build`` to override the